 Coping strategies for social anxiety

-If you are wondering how to overcome social anxiety, first step that you need to take is educating yourself on the matter.
+If you are wondering how to overcome social anxiety disorder, the first step that you need to take is educating yourself on the matter.
 By reading about social anxiety and what it entails, you will understand what is happening to you and the reasons for which you feel uncomfortable in various socials situations.
-You will also see that we all have a degree of anxiety, which helps us deal with potentially-dangerous situations.
+You will also see that we all have a degree of anxiety, which helps us deal with potentially dangerous situations.

 Did you know that you can build a toolbox to help you deal with social anxiety?
 The first tool to place in your box refers to the observation of the situations in which you feel anxious.
 This will help you identify potential triggers, such as talking to a new person or starting another job.
 It will be helpful to note these situations down and, as you will see in the last paragraphs, there is a highly useful app for this purpose.
-For each situation, jot down the date, symptoms experienced and circumstances.
+For each situation, jot down the date, symptoms experienced and circumstances using a symptom tracker.

 Learning to relax is the second tool that you can use against social anxiety.
 For this purpose, you can resort to deep breathing; this technique can help you achieve peace of mind and stay grounded.
 Muscle relaxation is another strategy to consider, one which will help you deal with the physical symptoms of social anxiety.